 The Ferraro Group is a leading Nevada public relations and public affairs firm that provides strategic communications to businesses, corporations, industry associations, governments, and non-profit organizations.
-With offices in Las Vegas, Reno and Carson City, the firm concentrates on strategic positioning of established and new brands, reputation and crisis management, social media and marketing strategies, lobbying before elected officials and government agencies, and other communications services.
+With offices in Las Vegas, Phoenix, Reno and Carson City, the firm concentrates on strategic positioning of established and new brands, reputation and crisis management, social media and marketing strategies, lobbying before elected officials and government agencies, and other communications services.

 The Ferraro Group helps our clients win the battle of persuasion.
 Forging the power of ideas with the hard-earned experience of success.
 With results.
 Every time.

 TFG becomes an extension of your team as you are building name recognition, enhancing new product exposure, securing strategic marketshare or repositioning your brand.
 Whatever the case, TFG strives to collaboratively reach your goals with the personal attention and commitment necessary to produce meaningful business results.

 Our team of 12 experienced professionals capitalizes on relationships with traditional and online media, business leaders, public officials and key decision makers to help clients meet and exceed their communications goals.
 We understand the realities that confront today’s businesses and we work hard to solve problems by building the kind of messaging that leaves a positive and lasting impression on targeted audiences.

 FOR IMMEDIATE RELEASE